 We are often asked can an employee be sacked for making an accident at work claim for burn injuries.
 Legally, the employer cannot terminate the employment of an employee just because they are making a personal injury claim against them.
 Employers should have insurance to cover employees who are burnt at work in an accident which was not their own fault.

 We have successfully helped many people to claim compensation for being burnt at work through a variety of causes.
-All successful burn injury claims have received the full 100% of the burn injury compensation they were entitled to.

 To make your accident at work compensation claim, please contact us on 0800 814 0014 or click: Workplace Burn Injury Claim.